 Las Adelitas stormed the storeroom where they claimed unpaid sick days and vacation time owed to them with cases of beer, liquor and wine.
 Bottles of DeKuyper Schnapps were left in their wake.
 As they departed the restaurant the new mothers snatched up the baby booster seats near the kitchen door.

-The girls arrived home from school to find their mother filling two suitcases without folding the clothes first.
+The girls arrived home from school to find their mother filling three suitcases without folding the clothes first.
 Sensing movement Mrs. Zamora’s head snapped up.
 Relieved to see it was just her daughters, she said, “Don’t just stand there, Roxana!
 Help me!”

 Leah watched from the doorway as Roxy attempted to close an overstuffed suitcase by sitting on it.
 Her face pinched as questions tumbled out.
 “Where are you going?
 How long will you be gone?
 What about the restaurant?”

-"The restaurant is closed.
+“The restaurant is closed.
 Nobody wants to work here...work for me.”
 Mrs. Zamora burst into tears.
 Roxy knew this was true and was not about to go there.
-She hopped on the suitcase until the latches clicked.
+She hopped on a suitcase until the latches clicked shut.

 Mrs. Zamora caught the next bus to Watsonville in the Salinas Valley where she would care for an elderly aunt who did not send for her.
 After putting their mother in a cab to the downtown bus depot the bewildered daughters turned back around and faced their sinking ship.
 Someone named Güey had recently graffitied over the graffiti on the door.

-Roxy felt like she had just fallen down a manhole and was about to hit ground.
+Roxy felt like she was falling down a manhole and was about to hit the ground.
 As the pedestrian traffic moved swiftly around them Leah experienced the sensation of being carried away by a strong current.
 She parted her lips to breathe in the water.